 Monday Night Training

-The 2017 Hands-On Training Events are for all of our Volunteers.
-These events will be held at Station #34 unless otherwise directed, Volunteer staff should make every effort to attend these sessions, for up to date training on our procedures and equipment.
+The 2019 Hands-On Training Events are for all of our Volunteers.
+These events will be held at Station #34 unless otherwise directed.
+We have put together topics that were requested and ones that are required for continuing training.
+The topics will include many sub-training components, that will be addressed to go along with the main topics.
+Volunteer staff should make every effort to attend these sessions, for up to date training on our procedures and equipment.
 Click on above schedule for dates and topics.
 You will be notified if dates or times change.

 Captain Russell T. Rafferty EFO, NREMT-P